jordimas/gnome-shell-extension-arcmenu/README.md

 ## Bugs
-Bugs should be repoted [here](https://github.com/LinxGem33/OSX-Arc-Menu/issues) on the Github issues page.
+Bugs should be reported [here](https://github.com/LinxGem33/OSX-Arc-Menu/issues) on the Github issues page.

 ## License
 OSX-Arc Menu is available under the terms of the GPL-3.0.
 See `COPYING` for details.